-It’s a red flag when you’re always losing salespeople.
-Finding and training new ones is extremely expensive; plus, an ever-changing "roster" is bad for morale.
+Constantly losing salespeople is a major red flag for prospective candidates.
+Plus, finding and training new ones is extremely expensive — and an ever-changing "roster" is bad for morale.

-To decrease rep turnover, make sure you’re carefully choosing the best salespeople.
-While being selective will extend the hiring process, you’ll save money in the long run.
+To decrease rep turnover, carefully choose the best salespeople.
+Being selective will inevitably extend your hiring process, but you’ll save money in the long run.

-Your reps should have plenty of coaching support from their manager -- not just when they first begin, but throughout their tenure at your company.
+Your reps should have plenty of coaching support from their managers — not just when they first begin, but throughout their tenure at your company.
 Implement a structured coaching routine, and consistently poll your salespeople to see if they’re getting the training and management they need.

-Although money isn’t the sole reason reps leave, paying below-market rate will harm your retention.
-Keep your on-target earnings (OTE) in line with (or better than) typical pay for the role, industry, and region.
+Although money isn’t the sole reason reps leave, paying a below-market rate is bound to take a toll on your retention.
+Keep your on-target earnings (OTE) in line with — or better than — typical pay for the role, industry, and region.

 Finally, feeling stuck is a huge factor in sales turnover.
-Ensure you have a defined promotion path in place -- for example, from BDR to AE to Senior AE -- so salespeople can move up as they gain more experience and skills.
+Ensure you have a defined promotion path in place.
+For example, you might want to have a clearly articulated career trajectory from BDR to AE to Senior AE.
+That way salespeople can move up as they gain more experience and skills.

 If the team is agile, this process will be feasible.
-If it’s unable to experiment, learn from its mistakes, and adapt, it will fail.
+If it’s unable to experiment, learn from its mistakes, and adapt, it's bound to fail.

 How do you promote agility?
-Borrow principles from the agile philosophy, such as holding a daily 10-minute stand-up (i.e. a team-wide meeting where everyone stands to encourage sticking to the time limit).
+Borrow principles from the agile philosophy, such as holding a daily 10-minute stand-up — a team-wide meeting where everyone stands to encourage sticking to the time limit.